Zeid bin Hussein: Biography

-Prince Zaid was the fourth son of Hussein bin Ali, who was the Sharif and Emir of Mecca, and only son of Hussein and his third wife, Adila Khanum.
+Prince Zaid was the fourth son of Hussein bin Ali, who was the Sharif and Emir of Mecca, and only son of Hussein and his Ottoman-Turkish third wife, Adila Khanum.
 He was educated at Galatasaray High School in Stamboul (Istanbul), Constantinople College and Balliol College, Oxford.

 From 1916 to 1919, Prince Zeid was the Commander of the Arab Northern Army.
 In 1918, T. E. Lawrence suggested that he be made king of a truncated north-western Syria.
 The advent of French rule resulted in his assignment in 1923 to the Iraqi Cavalry and he was promoted to Colonel.

 Zeid was also Iraqi ambassador in Berlin and in Ankara in the 1930s and in London in the 1950s.

-On July 14, 1958, Prince Zeid became Head of the Royal House of Iraq, following the assassination of his grand-nephew King Faisal II by General Muhammad Najib ar-Ruba'i, who proclaimed Iraq to be a republic.
+On 14 July 1958 Prince Zeid became Head of the Royal House of Iraq, following the assassination of his grand-nephew King Faisal II by General Muhammad Najib ar-Ruba'i, who proclaimed Iraq to be a republic.
 Zeid and his family continued to live in London, where the family resided during the coup, as Zeid was the Iraqi ambassador there.

-Prince Zeid died in Paris on October 18, 1970, and was buried in the Royal Mausoleum at Raghdan Palace, Amman, Jordan.
+Prince Zeid died in Paris on 18 October 1970, and was buried in the Royal Mausoleum at Raghdan Palace, Amman, Jordan.
 His son prince Ra'ad bin Zeid succeeded him as head of the Royal House of Iraq.

 Marriage and children

-In November 1933, Zeid married Princess Fahrelnissa Zeid in Athens, Greece.
+In November 1933, Zeid married Fahrünissa Şakir (later known as Princess Fahrelnissa Zeid) in Athens, Greece.
 Together they had one son: